 Ranch staff will be on hand to interpret the show and talk about the ecology and significance of the Mexican...more

 Learn how to identify trees and shrubs using the leaf form and leaf attachment as key characteristics.
 It is easy to learn how to identify woody plants and to insure that you have information to take home, you’ll collect leaves in a notebook for future reference.

 Diversity of trees and shrubs is important for the health of you land and your wildlife.
 Selecting the best plants for soil and range site is important.

 While Selah, Bamberger Ranch Preserve is not open to the public on a daily basis, there are ways to visit the ranch.
 We have workshops, field days and public tours throughout the year, and we can also tailor a private tour to a specific group.

 There are many components of the ranch available to select from for a private tour including the

 One or more of the knowledgeable ranch staff guides all tours.
 If you have a group that is interested in visiting us, contact the ranch office for available dates and prices.

 You can schedule a tour of the ranch for your group on the Bluebonnet, our covered trailer.
 We will take you to see all the tour spots offered to other visitors.
-Meal service may be available for larger groups of 20 or more for an additional fee.
-Cost is $15 per person ($300 minimum).
+Cost is $20 per person, with a minimum of 20 people.

 Please note: We are a private ranch and visitation is strictly by reservation.
 We cannot accommodate drop-in traffic.
 We do appreciate your desire to see us, but please make arrangements before coming to the ranch.